Flag of Nevada

 The flag of the U.S. state of Nevada consists of a cobalt blue field with a variant of the state's emblem in the upper left-hand corner.
-The emblem contains a silver star (a reference to the state's nickname, the Silver State), below which appears the state's name.
+The emblem constitutes a silver star (a reference to the state's nickname, the Silver State), with the state's name below.
 Above the star is a golden-yellow scroll with the words "Battle Born", one of the state's mottos (in reference to Nevada becoming a state during the American Civil War).
 Below the star and state name are two sprays of green sagebrush (the state flower) with yellow flowers.